-As at December 31, 2022, Carbonates includes the Corporation's Greater Sawn, Nevis, and Westerose properties.
+As at December 31, 2023, Carbonates includes the Corporation's Greater Sawn, Nevis, and Westerose properties.
 The Corporation's principal properties in the Greater Sawn area included Sawn Lake, Otter and Red Earth (which collectively comprise the Greater Sawn Lake assets).
-Within Carbonates, Surge held an average working interest of approximately 79 percent in approximately 142,459 gross (112,848 net) developed acres and an average working interest of approximately 76 percent in approximately 72,681 gross (55,481 net) undeveloped acres.
-As at December 31, 2022, the Corporation held interests in 374 gross (293 net) oil wells and 22 gross (17 net) gas wells producing from formations including, but not limited to, Slave Point, Granite Wash, Gilwood, Wabamun and Banff.
+Within Carbonates, Surge held an average working interest of approximately 80 percent in approximately 138,814 gross (110,981 net) developed acres and an average working interest of approximately 77 percent in approximately 69,034 gross (53,016 net) undeveloped acres.
+As at December 31, 2023, the Corporation held interests in 435 gross (349 net) oil wells and 21 gross (16 net) gas wells producing from formations including, but not limited to, Slave Point, Granite Wash, Gilwood, Wabamun and Banff.
 In addition, the Corporation operates multiple oil batteries providing a strong infrastructure base for future development in the area.
-Surge's fourth quarter 2022 production in Carbonates was approximately 2,990 boe/d (91 percent oil and NGLs).
+Surge's fourth quarter 2023 production in Carbonates was approximately 2,690 boe/d (91 percent oil and NGLs).

 The Greater Sawn Lake assets are comprised of three main fields (Sawn Lake, Otter and Red Earth) near Red Earth Creek in Northern Alberta.
 Production from this property is primarily 40° API light oil from the Slave Point and Granite Wash formations.
 The majority of the new development is focused on the Slave Point formation.
 The majority of these pools are currently on primary production with horizontal Slave Point waterflood being implemented in Sawn Lake.
-These assets were acquired on October 25, 2018, with the corporate acquisition of Mount Bastion.